Real Estate16 min read

 FREE Louisiana Real Estate Exam Guide 2026: Complete LREC License Prep

 Complete free Louisiana Real Estate salesperson exam prep guide for 2026.
-Covers LREC licensing, Napoleonic Code civil law, unique property terminology, and 135-question exam format.
+Covers the Pearson VUE 135-question LREC exam, Napoleonic Code civil law, unique property terminology, and scaled passing score.
 Free practice questions.

 Ran Chen, EA, CFP®January 12, 2026